Updated May 22, 2023

 1. CompactFlash Card

-The CompactFlash is also known as CF Card is used by photographers.
-CF cards are much bigger in size than SD cards, and less used.
-They offer bigger storage as well as run time speed is higher.
+The CompactFlash, also known as CF Card, is used by photographers.
+CF cards are much more prominent in size than SD cards and are less used.
+They offer bigger storage, as well as run-time speed is higher.

-There are two types of CompactFlash cards which has different capacities:
+There are two types of CompactFlash cards which have different capacities: